-The 2238 Mediator is a high quality Classification of the strikes an ideal balance between simplicity and power.
+The 2238 Mediator is a high quality Classin integrating sound level meter that strikes an ideal balance between simplicity and power.
 Offering a sensible user interface and a variety of high-end features - including simultaneous measurement of RMS and Peak via two independently frequency weighted detectors - the Mediator executes basic measurements with enviable efficiency.